Kir-Antipov/smart-recipes/README.md

 ]
 ```

-Better, but still can be better!
-Let's combine our conditions into a single object:
+This is even better than before, but there is still some room for imporvement.
+Let's consolidate our conditions into a single object:

 ```jsonc
 "smart_recipes:conditions": [